DhairyarajAtaliya/README.md/README.md

 # README.md
-The README.md file contains a brief explanation of the Python code that has been upload.
+The README.md GitHub repository contains a brief explanation of the Python code that has been upload.

 This is a sample Python file with several lines of code showing how to build a connection to a SQL database.
 Then we wrote simple and complex queries and read them into a DataFrame, along with many lines of Python code.